freybkt/website/README.md

 new repo for my first website
-will update the project throughout december
+will update the project throughout the summer.